jainsanyam786/OptimizationForMachineLearning/Predict_Mortality_due_to_COVID/Readme.md

 * ### ADASYSN
   ADASYSN is similar to SMOTE as it also duplicates existing examples but prefernce is given to examples that are not in homogenous neighborhoods, thus generating "hard to learn" samples
+* Polyak's momentum based stochastic gradient descent is used to train logistic regression classifier.
+* Normal stochastic gradient descent is used to train SVM classifier.

 ## Results
 ![Example screenshot](./image.png)